-Theme AQ Vision Objective Target/ Monitoring Relevant Review Recommendations Environment Focus on embracing the sites' natural, cultural and built heritage, whilst maximising the benefits of the rivers Nore and Breagagh Identify opportunities to further leverage public realm enhancements to date, including access to the Nore river Continue to maximise opportunities for grant funding through the URDF (Urban Regeneration Development Fund), Disruptive Technologies Innovation Fund and Climate Action Fund.
-The vision of the masterplan is for an area that is to be "a seamless complement to the medieval city" whilst maximising the benefits of the Rivers Nore and Breagadh.
-It is an objective of the Local Authority to resolve the vacant property at the corner of Vicar Street and St Francis Bridge with an appropriate urban design solution.
-It is an objective of the Local Authority under this masterplan to encourage and promote the redevelopment of the existing industrial style buildings and surface car parking along Green Street.
+Theme AQ Vision Objective Target/ Monitoring Relevant Review Recommendations Environment Focus on embracing the sites' natural, cultural and built heritage, whilst maximising the benefits of the rivers Nore and Breagagh Identify opportunities to further leverage public realm enhancements to date, including access to the Nore river Continue to maximise opportunities for grant funding through the URDF (Urb Technologies Innovation Fund and Climate Action Fund.
+The vision of the masterplan is for an area that is to be "a seamless complem benefits of the Rivers Nore and Breagadh.
+It is an objective of the Local Authority to resolve the vacant property at the car appropriate urban design solution.
+It is an objective of the Local Authority under this masterplan to encourage an industrial style buildings and surface car parking along Green Street.
 Continue to leverage the investment in public realm upgrades.
-Masterplan lands must ensure the provision of a high quality continuous river greenway is provided from Greens Bridge to Canal Square as this is part of a larger regional greenway strategy and will provide for a river access amenity for all users.
-This greenway should provide both cycling and pedestrian connections via a linear park through the masterplan lands.
-To facilitate the continuous greenway it is envisaged that the southern end of Bateman Quay adjacent to the Rose Inn Street junction will need to be reconfigured to allocate additional space/priority to the greenway, subject to detailed design and planning consent.
+Masterplan lands must ensure the provision of a high quality continuous riv Canal Square as this is part of a larger regional greenway strategy and will This greenway should provide both cycling and pedestrian connections via planning consent.
 Advancing economic activity in a sustainable and energy efficient fashion where innovation can flourish.
-Promote market leading sustainablity credentials proprtionate to the locations world class setting; aim for net zero/ energy positive buildings Promote market leading sustainablity credentials proprtionate to the locations world class setting.
-All development should aim for net zero/ energy positive buildings.
-Where feasible investigate district heating/ energy capture and sharing/ heat exchange or other innovative solutions.
-Promote Whole Life Carbon (WLC) studies as part of the Planning process.
+Promote market leading sustainablity credentials proprtionate to the locations world class setting; aim for net zero/ energy positive buildings Promote market leading sustainablity credentials proprtionate to the locations All development should aim for net zero/ energy positive buildings.
+Where feasible investigate district heating/ energy capture and sharing/ hea Promote Whole Life Carbon (WLC) studies as part of the Planning process.
 Aim for a fully decarbonised district.
-Any car parking proposal should remain under the control of the Local Authority.
-Energy Strategy; support grouping of blocks to share energy peaks and troughs.
-Maximise solar gain within the Quarter.
-Smarter travel principles will apply throughout Actively support active travel measures whilst applying an appropriate level of parking provision within the plan area in the context of the anticipated shift to sustainable transport modes and the outcomes of the SUMP.
-Environmental Quality; high quality public realm can entice people towards more sustainable behaviours including walking, cycling and shopping locally.
-Promote reduced vehicle parking ratios alongside enhanced cycle paths, cycle parking and changing facilities within new developments.
+Any car parking proposal should remain under the control of the Local Autho Energy Strategy; support grouping of blocks to share energy peaks and trouge Smarter travel principles will apply throughout Actively support active travel measures whilst applying an appropriate level of parking provision within the plan area in the context of the anticipated shift to sustainable transport modes and the outcomes of the SUMP.
+Environmental Quality; high quality public realm can entice people towards recycling and shopping locally.
+Promote reduced vehicle parking ratios alongside enhanced cycle paths, cycle developments.
 Transport; set out a phased path towards a transport neutral quarter.
-Parking provision associated with new development within the masterplan area should be reflective of emerging policy to significantly limit car trips to and from the masterplan area and city centre generated by its redevelopment.
-The SUMP should look to develop maximum car parking rates appropriate for Kilkenny City.
-These rates should then be adopted for development across the masterplan lands and City generally.
-The SUMP should develop a public car parking management strategy that addresses the quantum and location of parking and pricing structure for city parking.
-Where new car parking is proposed for the Masterplan lands appropriate level of EV charging spaces should be provided based on the appropriate policy standard The level of car parking within the masterplan area should be decided by the overall parking strategy that will emerge from the SUMP process and in line with the associated car parking management strategy.
-Public parking tariffs should be reflective of any emerging parking strategy as outlined above and developed by the SUMP.
-The masterplan development should provide appropriate levels of cycle parking for those uses in accordance with the appropriate policy standards.
+Parking provision associated with new development within the masterplan are significantly limit car trips to and from the masterplan area and city centre get.
+The SUMP should look to develop maximum car parking rates appropriate for for development across the masterplan lands and City generally.
+The SUMP strategy that addresses the quantum and location of parking and pricing strategy that policy standard The level of car parking within the masterplan area should be decided by the SUMP process and in line with the associated car parking management stratery emerging parking strategy as outlined above and developed by the SUM.
+The masterplan development should provide appropriate levels of cycle parking appropriate policy standards.